 Here are a few things you can tell your customers about the benefits of paying by Direct Debit through GoCardless.

-The benefits of switching to Direct Debit differ depending on how a customer currently pays, so see Chapter 5 of this guide for more tailored tips.
+The benefits of switching to Direct Debit differ depending on how a customer currently pays.

 3. Give reassurance

 Sometimes, customers worry that they’ll lose control of their finances.
-If so, why not tell them the following:
+When this is the case, tell them the following:

 - With GoCardless you are notified that a payment is coming out in advance, giving you the chance to raise any issues about the payment.